abhayjeet-singh-tech/Kinetic-Chaos/README.md

 ## 📄 License

-MIT License — free to use, modify, and share.
+MIT License: free to use, modify, and share.

 ---